-You can manually synchronize the cache by clicking the Synchronize Now button on the the directory connector's Details tab.
+You can manually synchronise the cache by clicking the 'Synchronise Now' button on the the directory connector's 'Details' tab.
 If a sync operation is already in progress, you cannot start another until the first has finished.

 - You can reduce the number of LDAP users visible to Crowd.
 You can narrow the LDAP user/group filter to control the size of the userbase visible to Crowd.

 - Delegated Authentication directories are not cached.
 Delegated Authentication directories are not cached, because only the authentication is delegated to the directory, and authentication itself is not cached.

 - Synchronisation errors are shown in the logs.
 If there are any errors during the synchronisation process, they will appear in the logs (not the UI).
 If one user fails to sync for some reason, the process will write the error to the logs, skip that user and continue with the remaining users.

 When Crowd synchronises with Active Directory, Crowd requests only the changes from the LDAP server rather than the entire user base.
 This optimises the synchronisation process and gives much faster performance on the second and subsequent requests.

 On the other hand, this synchronisation method results in a few limitations:

 - Externally moving objects out of scope or renaming objects causes problems in AD.
 If you move objects out of scope, this will result in an inconsistent cache.
 We recommend that you do not use the external LDAP directory interface to move objects out of the scope of the sub-tree, as defined on Crowd's Directory Connector screen.
 If you do need to make structural changes to your LDAP directory, manually synchronise the directory cache after you have made the changes to ensure cache consistency.

 - Syncing between AD servers is not supported.
 Microsoft Active Directory does not replicate the